LoopKit/loopdocs/docs/loop-3/onboarding.md

     To make life easier for those of us preparing the new documentation, the wording on many pages in the Loop 3 section is set in the future - after the release.

-    This is not an invitation for brand-new loopers to build Loop-dev as their first looping adventure.
+    This is **not** an invitation for brand-new loopers to build Loop-dev as their first looping adventure.

-If this is your first time using Loop - congratulations!
+    After the release, this section will be replaced with the words: If this is your first time using Loop - congratulations!

-It is a good idea to review this page and the rest of the Set Up App section for Loop 3 before pressing any buttons on your phone with your new app.
+It is a good idea to review this page, _and the rest of what is now the Loop 3 Section (and will become the Set Up App section once Loop-dev is released),_ before pressing any buttons on your phone with your new Loop 3 app.

 As soon as your app builds on your phone, you are guided through the set up process - this is called onboarding.
 As part of onboarding, there are information screens for each `Therapy Setting`.
 You are "forced" to acknowledge each screen while onboarding.
 If you later want to review those informational screens again - they are available on your phone through the [`Therapy Settings`](loop-3-therapy.md) screen.